 The banking sector is regulated by BCEAO, which publishes regular data for each member country.
 BCEAO has also issued regulations that cover credit bureaus and microfinance institutions, and has been particularly proactive when it comes to efficiently regulating the latter.

 Housing Sector Opportunities

-Guinea-Bissau has significant promise, despite the political instability and concerns that the country is a ‘narco-state’.
+Guinea-Bissau has significant promise, despite the political instability.
 There are a number of easy reforms that the country could undertake that would catalyse economic growth, which would likely increase housing affordability.
-For example, abolishing a special tax on cashew exports will decrease the poverty rate by two to three percent, according to the IMF.
+For example, abolishing a special tax on cashew exports will decrease the poverty rate by two to three percent, according to the International Monetary Fund.
 What is required is political stability, targeted investment (particularly concerning the port of Bissau) and international support.
 The recent establishment of a commercial court and a one-stop shop for business registration suggests that there is the will to make the necessary reforms.
-The stabilisation of the banks, which have lowered their NPL rates and seized collateral, is a sign that the financial sector is better equipped to expand access to finance.
-And. importantly, as part of UEMOA, Guinea-Bissau has a low inflation rate and low forex risk, providing a sound foundation for future investment.
+The stabilisation of the banks, which has lowered their NPL rates and seized collateral, is a sign that the financial sector is better equipped to expand access to finance.
+As part of UEMOA, Guinea-Bissau has a low inflation rate and low forex risk, providing a sound foundation for future investment.